johncarlolipa/foto-grafia/README.md

 6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to use the Image Search App.

-Enjoy exploring and discovering stunning images with the Image Search App! 📷✨
+Enjoy exploring and discovering stunning images with the Fotografia! 📷✨